Commission on Judicial Conduct and Ethics

 The Commission consists of twelve members:

-• Three attorneys who are licensed to practiced law in Wyoming, appointed by the Wyoming State Bar; and
+Three attorneys who are licensed to practice law in Wyoming, appointed by the Wyoming State Bar; and

 2. What types of complaints can the Commission address?

-• Complaints within the Commission's authority include misconduct inside or outside the courtroom, conduct that is prejudicial to the administration of justice, or mental or physical disability that seriously interferes with judicial duties.
+Complaints within the Commission's authority include, but are not limited to, misconduct inside or outside the courtroom, conduct that is prejudicial to the administration of justice, or mental or physical disability that seriously interferes with judicial duties.

 3. Who can file a complaint?